fabianegli/JPred-big-batch-submission/README.markdown

 `perl multibatch_jpredapi.pl -e [insert your email address here without the brackets] -f example_accnums.txt -d ./path/to/download_folder -j ./path/to/jpredapi -i ./path/to/fasta_files/ -r jnet:html:tar.gz`

-# TODO
+# ToDo

-* Make verbose output make more readable.
+* Make verbose output more readable.

-# KNOWN ISSUES
+# Known Issues

 * Log file does not support concurrently running instances in the same folder.
 * Log file gets crowded when the script is run many times from the same folder.